Daily’s Place to close for 2 years due to Stadium of the Future renovations at EverBank Stadium

-Officials tell Action News Jax that shows at the venue will be suspended for 2026 and 2027 due to Stadium of the Future construction at EverBank Stadium.
+Officials announced the venue will be suspended for 2026 and 2027 due to Stadium of the Future construction at EverBank Stadium.

 Here is the full statement from officials on what is being billed as an “intermission” for Daily’s Place: